What’s that saying. You know – the one the marines or someone says ‘if your stuff gets wet you’re….’ toast?

 The Hubba Hubba NX backpacking tent arrives in its own carry case and weighs just 3.5 lbs.
 It packs down very small and is ideal for backpacking and thru-hiking.
 Setting up the tent is easy, simply follow the color-coded instructions and you’ll have your freestanding tent up in no time.
 Then just throw over the rainfly and peg her down.

-The rainfly is rated to 3000mm and the bathtub floor is even more, so you’ll be dry even in heavy rain.
+The rainfly is rated to 3000mm and the bathtub floor is, even more, so you’ll be dry even in heavy rain.
 The layout of the tent is excellent, you couldn’t have more space in a 2-person tent.
-There are two doors for easy, personal access plus two vestibules for gear storage, keeping the inside of the tent free for sleeping.
+There are two doors for easy, personal access plus two vestibules for camping storage, keeping the inside of the tent free for sleeping.

 The inner mesh ceiling keeps you ventilated while the near-vertical walls mean that two people can sit up inside at the same time and sleep comfortably.
 The only negative to this tent is that it is expensive but worth every penny.